cesarFuhr/gocrypto/README.md

 # gocrypto
-Micro service that handles encryption in go
+Micro service that handles encryption, decryption and key pairs in go